Saudade

 When I was thirty, the stars seemed to align.
 I was closing my time in Scotland and had a window of a couple of months before starting my master at Harvard.
 I decided to walk the entire French Way, from Saint-Jean-Pied-de-Port to Santiago.
 For me, that was the only real Camino.

 I was torn.
 The route I had imagined was forty-five days, maybe more.
 Splitting it across two summers felt wrong.
 Skipping the wedding was not on the table.
 So I made a decision that, in hindsight, defined my relationship with the Camino forever: I would walk the entire French Way in twenty-two days.
+A conversation with a friend who had completed the same route in twenty-six days, plus the story of a marathon-running couple who had done it in twenty-three, was enough to convince me to try it the hard way.

 It later became nineteen and a half.

-It was a totally different experience from the one I had wanted, but it was exactly the one I needed.
+Believe me when I say that it was a totally different experience from the one I had wanted, but it was exactly the one I needed.
 A brutal, physical, suffering experience that emptied my mind and forced me to reconnect with my body.
 Every day was longer than it had any right to be.
 Every night I fell asleep before my head touched the pillow.
 And somewhere along the way, I learned the lesson that has stayed with me ever since.

 “The Camino gives you what you need, not what you want.”